2011 Delhi bombing: Investigations

 A sketch of two suspected persons was released by the Delhi Police Department on the day of the bombing.
 According to police sources, the sketches were based on the description given by an eyewitness.
 The sketch showed one person in his 50s, and another in his mid-20s.

 The National Investigation Agency (NIA) took over the investigations, and set up a 20-member team to examine the email.
 The Central Forensic Science Laboratory is examining the composition of the explosives and it is expected to release the results in the next few days, on which NIA will act accordingly.
 The email sent by HuJI was traced to have been sent from a cyber cafe named Global Internet Cafe located at Malik Market in Kishtwar, Jammu and Kashmir.
 The NIA team in Jammu and Kashmir detained three suspects including the cyber cafe owner and his brother for questioning.
-However, the Director-General of the NIA, said that it was too premature to comment on the HuJI mail but (they) were looking at it seriously because HuJI was a very prominent group which considered India its primary target.
+However, the Director-General of the NIA, said that it was too premature to comment on the HuJI mail but (they) were looking at it seriously because HuJI was a prominent group which considered India its primary target.
 A NIA team arrested a man from Patna due to his alleged involvement in misusing a stolen ATM card and was cross-examined by the NIA team.
 Another email sent in the name of Indian Mujahideen was traced to a Monu Ojha, a 22-year-old school dropout in Ahmedabad, who confessed to deliberately creating a hoax email.

 A separate investigation was set up by the Delhi Police Department after the Intelligence Bureau said that only one input was received, which specifically cited Muslim extremists who are supporters of the Khalistan movement and may conduct illegal activities in the city.

 On 7 October, the National Investigation Agency arrested a medical student from Kishtwar, Jammu and Kashmir named Wasim Akram Malik, who they claimed was a key conspirator of the blast.
 Kashmiri Wasim Akram Malik, a student of Unani medicine in Bangladesh, was arrested from the Indo-Bangladesh border, on basis of leads derived from other detained suspects.
 The NIA team had zoomed in on Kishtwar after receiving emails from a cyber cafe in the area.
 The NIA claimed that the arrested have strong links to the terrorist group Harkat-ul-Jihad-al-Islami.

 Public Relation Officer (PRO) Defence, Col R K Palta claimed killing of two terrorists on 6 August 2012 in the Trothil forest area of the Kishtwar district.
 These have been identified as Amir Ali and Mohmmad Shafi alias Sakib.
 Deputy Inspector General (DIG), Kishtwar-Doda-Ramban range claimed that Amir Ali is the prime accused in the Delhi High Court blast.